Attention Capture: Proof of reduction principle

 where $\mathcal{P}$ is the set of feasible joint distributions over beliefs and stopping times.
 To ensure the solution to the designer's optimization problem, we impose the following assumption which was described informally in the main text. \begin{assumption} There exists a metric $d(\cdot,\cdot)$ over the set $\Delta(\Delta(\Theta) \times \mathcal{T} )$ such that $\mathcal{P}$ is compact under metric $d$.
 Moreover $p \mapsto \Ex_{(\mu^S,\tau) \sim p} [h(\mu^S,\tau)]$ is continuous under $d$. \end{assumption}

 This implies the optimization problem attains its supremum i.e., $\max_{I \in \mathcal{I}} \Ex[f(a_\tau,\tau)]$ has a solution.
-This assumption holds, for instance, whenever the set of times is bounded or the DM's cost of delay is additively separable and the designer's function $f$ is bounded by some exponential function.
-More generally, this is fulfilled by standard functional forms in economics; we elaborate on this in Online Appendix \ref{onlineappendix:topology}.
+This assumption holds, for instance, whenever the designer's function $f$ is bounded by some exponential function.
+More generally, this is fulfilled by standard functional forms in economics; we elaborate on this in Online Appendix \ref{onlineappendix: topology_space}.
 We will weaken the constant cost per-unit time assumption to:

 \begin{assumption} [Impatience] The DM's utility function $v$ satisfies impatience if $v(a,\theta,t)$ is strictly decreasing in $t$ for all $a\in A$ and $\theta \in \Theta$. \end{assumption}